 Smith & Nephew Modular SMF and Modular Redapt Femoral System Recall

 Smith & Nephew launched is Modular SMF hip system in 2008.
 In addition, it launched its Modular Redapy Femoral System in 2012.
 The company recalled both of these hip implant systems on Nov.
 15, 2016.
 This recall was the result of higher than normal adverse events and complaints stemming from dislocation, fractures and other complications that could require surgery to correct.

-Because of these company’s failure to protect the public harm, thousands of lawsuits were filed.
+Because of this company’s failure to protect the public harm, thousands of lawsuits were filed.
 Over the last several months, the number of lawsuits involving S&N hip replacements continues to grow.
 The Carlson Law Firm’s Orthopedic Joint Replacement Lawyer is still accepting Smith & Nephew hip cases.

 A Carlson Law Firm Orthopedic Joint Replacement Lawyer can Help

 The Carlson Law Firm is now accepting cases involving defective joint replacement devices.
 If you or a loved one have experienced complications after receiving a knee or hip replacement, please contact an orthopedic joint replacement lawyer to talk about your legal options.
 Moreover, you may be able to obtain compensation for your pain and suffering, medical expenses, lost wages, and more.